All Posts

 How to Injection Mold Parts With 3D Printed Molds

 The complexity of the injection molding process is mostly driven by the complexity of the part and the mold structure.
 A broad range of thermoplastics can be injected with 3D printed molds such as PP, PE, TPE, TPU, POM, or PA.
 A low viscosity material will help reduce the pressure and extend the lifetime of the mold.
 Polypropylene and TPEs plastics are easy to process at a high amount of cycles.
 In contrast, more technical plastics like PA will allow a lower number of runs.
-The handling of a release agent helps to separate the part from the mold, in particular for flexible materials such as TPUs or TPEs.
+The handling of a release agent helps to separate the part from the mold, in particular for flexible 3D printing materials such as TPUs or TPEs.

 The type of injection press does not have a significant influence on the process.
 If you are new to injection molding and are looking into testing it with limited investment, using a benchtop injection molding machine such as the Holipress or the Galomb Model-B100 could be a good option.
+Automated small scale injection molding equipment such as the desktop machine Micromolder or the hydraulic machine Babyplast 10/12 are good alternatives for mass production of small parts.

 Injection molding with 3D printed molds